 Examples of bad tags: programs a lot makes music is friendly is a chess club member subscriber to r/pics

-When in doubt, try to keep tag names short and to-the-point, and prioritize using popular tag wordings over uncommon ones.
-As these are only guidelines to help you, feel free to add any tags you want as long they match the following requirements:
+When in doubt, keep tag names short and prioritize using popular tag wordings over uncommon ones.

 Nearby Users shows users that are closest to you geographically, but only if you have at least one tag in common with them.